jaymedina/ExoCTK/docs/index.rst

 ############################

 Welcome to the ExoCTK documentation!
 The Exoplanet Characterization Toolkit (ExoCTK) is an open-source, modular data analysis package focused primarily on atmospheric characterization of exoplanets.
+This documentation is a work in progress so please feel free to contact our team if you have any questions or suggestions for additions to our documentation.

 ******************
 User Documentation